 we went to tucson to see my sister-in-law graduate from college. we also saw the sun. it was glorious. we celebrated webby’s first birthday, had our first ever bdb picnic, the mr. and i began celebrating friday (early) mornings.

-i celebrated by going to the farmcoast. where country meets sea is my favorite place. we went to bar harbor, maine and ate lots of fresh mussels, relaxed with good friends and just let the breeze take us over.
+and then it was summer. i celebrated by going to the farmcoast. where country meets sea is my favorite place. we went to bar harbor, maine and ate lots of fresh mussels, relaxed with good friends and just let the breeze take us over.

 for father’s day, we celebrated the best dad we know. we’re so lucky to call him our own. we went to a wedding in vermont. we camped out and as the thunder rolled in, so did the party. we spent an afternoon in montreal visiting my sister and brother-in-law and drinking fresh mojitos with mint from their flourishing garden.